Air Travel Complaints

 Washington, DC 20590

-- You may contact DOT by phone at 202-366-2220 (TTY 202-366-0511) for information related to a consumer related problem.
-Please know that in order for a case to be processed as a complaint, it must be submitted in writing.
+- You may contact DOT by phone at 202-366-2220 for information related to a consumer related problem.
+However, for a case to be processed as a complaint, it must be submitted to DOT in writing.

-- Pursue private legal action.
-You might be able to seek recourse through small claims court.
+Private legal action.
+You may be able to seek recourse through small claims court.
 Click here for more information.

 DOT’s Consumer Complaint Process.